-During the political crises of the mid-90's, Luzhkov supported Yeltsin.
-Supporters of the late president still remember the election rally on Vasilyevsky Descent in the spring of 1996, where the mayor of the capital, bouncing from excess energy, chanted into the microphone: “Russia!
+During the political crises of the mid-90s, Luzhkov supported Yeltsin.
+Supporters of the late president still remember the election rally on Vasilyevsky Spusk in the spring of 1996, where the capital's mayor, jumping up and down with excess energy, chanted into the microphone: “Russia!
 Yeltsin!
 Victory!"

 Luzhkov was one of those who stood at the origins of the new economy, in 1988-1990 years heading the commission of the Moscow City Executive Committee in the cooperative movement.

-At the same time, he subsequently reacted extremely negatively to the liberal economic model and the “young reformers”.
-In 1992, a strong-willed decision banned in "his" city privatization for vouchers, and, although it was against the law, the federal government humbled itself because of political expediency.
+At the same time, he subsequently had an extremely negative attitude towards the liberal economic model and the “young reformers”.
+In 1992, by a strong-willed decision, he banned in "his" city privatization for vouchers, and, although it was against the law, the federal government humbled itself because of political expediency.

-Moscow is easier than the rest of Russia to undergo “shock therapy”, the standard of living in the capital was and remains significantly higher than the national average.
-State employees and pensioners received significant "mayor" allowances, which brought Luzhkov electoral support.
-Luzhkov's supporters called him the most effective manager of post-Soviet Russia.
+Moscow passed “shock therapy” easier than the rest of Russia, the standard of living in the capital was and remains significantly higher than the national average.
+State employees and pensioners received significant “mayor's” allowances, which brought electoral support to Luzhkov.
+Luzhkov's supporters called him the most effective manager in post-Soviet Russia.

-Critics argued that Moscow had objective economic advantages, so there was no special merit for Luzhkov here, and he himself was a typical Soviet business executive who does not understand the essence of a competitive market economy and builds relations with advanced citizens on the patriarchal principle: “I decide for you, but you listen, I take care of you, and you thank. "
+Critics argued that Moscow had objective economic advantages, so there was no particular merit for Luzhkov, and he himself is a typical Soviet business executive who does not understand the essence of a competitive market economy and builds relations with advanced citizens on the patriarchal principle: “I decide for you, but you obey, I care about you, and you thank ”.

-Under Luzhkov, the capital was experiencing a construction boom.
-The Cathedral of Christ the Savior was restored at an accelerated pace, the Moscow Ring Road was modernized, hundreds of residential and office buildings were erected - for this, the mayor’s fans called him “Prince Yuri the Builder”.
+Under Luzhkov, the capital experienced a construction boom.
+The Cathedral of Christ the Savior was restored at an accelerated pace, the Moscow ring road was modernized, hundreds of residential and office buildings were erected - for this, the mayor's admirers called him "Prince Yuri the Builder."

-Opponents accused Luzhkov of voluntarism, architectural tastelessness and erosion of the historical image of the city, repeating after Boris Grebenshchikov: “Forests climb over the gouged Moscow - the Turks build imitations of holy Russia in half an hour!”
+Opponents accused Luzhkov of voluntarism, architectural tastelessness and erosion of the historical image of the city, repeating after Boris Grebenshchikov: "Forests climb into the sky over broken-down Moscow - the Turks build dummies of Holy Russia in half an hour!"

-Particular complaints and ridicule were caused by the cyclopean monument to Peter I, installed on an island in the middle of the Moscow River, by the famous sculptor Zurab Tsereteli's friendship with Luzhkov - all the more so since Peter, as it is believed, could not stand Moscow.
+The Cyclopean monument to Peter I, erected on an island in the middle of the Moscow River, by the sculptor Zurab Tsereteli, known for his friendship with Luzhkov, aroused particular criticism and ridicule - especially since Peter, as it is believed, could not stand Moscow.

 Part of society in response reminded that the Eiffel Tower at first was also considered an ugly monster, and in general it is impossible go on with the conservativeswho want to see the city as they remember it from childhood.

-According to analysts, Luzhkov, not belonging to the team of Vladimir Putin, turned out to be his political forerunner.
-Back in the mid-1990's, he built and tested the “power vertical” in Moscow, which Putin extended to all of Russia: with “manual control” of one person, the absence of real opposition, a pocket parliament, a controlled business, courts and the media.
+According to analysts, Luzhkov, not belonging to Vladimir Putin's team, turned out to be his political forerunner.
+Back in the mid-1990s, he built and tested in Moscow a “vertical of power” that Putin extended to all of Russia: with “manual control” of one person, no real opposition, pocket parliament, controlled by business, courts and the media.

-The peak of Luzhkov’s political influence occurred in the 1999 year, when he, together with the President of Tatarstan Mintimer Shaimiev and other regional “heavyweights”, created the Fatherland party.
+The peak of Luzhkov's political influence came in 1999, when he, together with the President of Tatarstan Mintimer Shaimiev and other regional "heavyweights", created the Fatherland party.

-Most Russian and Western experts considered the tandem in the person of President Primakov and Luzhkov - the premiere with extended powers.
+Most Russian and Western experts considered the tandem in the person of President Primakov and Luzhkov, a prime minister with extended powers.

 Historians do not have a definite answer than Luzhkov did not arrange as a successor to Boris Yeltsin, or rather, his entourage.
 Some talk about the influence of the deceased.
 Boris Berezovskywho allegedly hoped to get a more controlled president in the person of Vladimir Putin.

-Throughout the time of Luzhkov’s reign, talk of corruption in the city hall did not stop.
-Of particular discontent was the activity of the Inteko company, headed by the mayor’s wife Elena Baturina.
-Critically-minded citizens said that in a truly democratic country, the mayor, whose wife had become a multimillionaire during his leadership of the city, would have lost the next election regardless of anything.
+Throughout the entire period of Luzhkov's rule, talk about corruption in the capital's mayor's office did not stop.
+Particular discontent was caused by the activities of the Inteko company, headed by the mayor's wife Elena Baturina.
+Critical citizens said that in a truly democratic country, the mayor, whose wife became a multimillionaire during his leadership of the city, would lose the next election no matter what.

-The first of the major Russian politicians, Yuri Luzhkov, publicly raised the "Crimean issue", however, he demanded that the Russian Federation should not be transferred to the entire peninsula, but only to the city of Sevastopol, which he visited several times.
-For such speeches, the Ukrainian authorities in May 2008 forbade him to enter to the country.
+The first of the major Russian politicians, Yuri Luzhkov, publicly raised the "Crimean issue", although he demanded the transfer of not the entire peninsula to the Russian Federation, but only the city of Sevastopol, which he had repeatedly visited.
+For such speeches, the Ukrainian authorities back in May 2008 forbade him to enter to the country.

-28 September 2010 years Dmitry Medvedev dismissed Luzhkov from officeas was said, "in connection with the loss of confidence of the president."
-Concrete reasons for distrust have not been named so far.
+28 September 2010 years Dmitry Medvedev dismissed Luzhkov from office, as it was said, "in connection with the loss of the president's confidence."
+The specific reasons for mistrust have not been named so far.